Ecwid/ecwid-api-docs/README.md

 #Changelog

+##November 15, 2016
+- **NEW** Added ability to get product details using multiple product IDs separated by a comma.
+[Learn more](https://developers.ecwid.com/api-documentation#search-products)
+- **NEW** Added latest category update date to store update stats.
+[Learn more](https://developers.ecwid.com/api-documentation#get-store-update-statistics)

 ##November 4, 2016
 - **NEW** Added more ways to contact store for the new Starter site: Whatsapp, Viber, Telegram and more.
 [Learn more](https://developers.ecwid.com/api-documentation#starter-site)